uzyn/jetzig/PR_DOCUMENTATION.md

 This implementation:

 1. Follows idiomatic Zig conventions with allocator parameter first
+2. Provides a request-specific overload (`fromModelForRequest`) for better memory management
-2. Uses a recursive approach to handle complex nested structures
+3. Uses a recursive approach to handle complex nested structures
-3. Properly handles all Zig data types including optionals, enums, and HashMaps
+4. Properly handles all Zig data types including optionals, enums, and HashMaps
+5. Manages memory properly by tracking all allocations through a created Data object
-4. Is thoroughly tested with comprehensive test cases
+6. Is thoroughly tested with comprehensive test cases

 This PR replaces the problematic `zmplValue` function with a more robust and reliable `fromModel` function that correctly handles all data types without string corruption issues.

 The implementation is designed to be intuitive and easy to use, while still handling complex data structures efficiently.

+### Memory Management

+The implementation properly handles memory by:

+1. Taking a request parameter to use its arena allocator
+2. Creating a Data object on the heap using the request's allocator
+3. Ensuring all allocations are tied to the request's arena
+4. Letting the arena handle cleanup when the request completes

+This approach eliminates memory leaks and simplifies memory management for users.